BirdVox/bv_context_adaptation/progress.md

 6. [IN PROGRESS] Compute snowball predictions.
 Parallelize across test folds (10) and prediction folds (2).

-7. Get validation accuracy and test accuracy of snowball for one trial.
+7. Get validation accuracy, validation MRR, test accuracy, and test MRR, of snowball for one trial.

 8. Train snowball convnet with log compression, one fold, one trial.